Megwana/battleship01/README.md

 2. Counting the number of successfully hit ships.
 While doing a test run, I realised the game was not registering that 3 ships had been hit and the game had not actioned the next stage.
 I realised I needed to add "for column in row:" underneath for "row in board".
 As I had keyed if the '!' to be == to column then it would increment +1.

+3. The game would break in multiple places due to lack of error handling placed.
+I have since inserted multiple improvements such as:
+- The game no longer breaks if empty data is input.
+- The game can end or restart should the user select yes or no (y / n).
+- Players can no longer input their first name with any digits, it will only allow 1 letter or more.

+The game bug was fixed by creating a while

 # Deployment

 The first stage of deploying my game to Heroku was checking that nothing needed to be imported to the requirement.txt document.
 I had only used randint from random which is already installed in Python.
 But I carried out pip3 freeze > requirements.txt as a precaution.